Israel – Singapore Tax Treaty

 E-mail: singemb_tlv@mfa.sg

-Singapore has high government revenue with a consistent positive surplus.
-Singapore has a competitive tax regime that is attractive to businesses and individuals because there are many favorable policies pertaining to living and doing business in Singapore.
+Singapore promotes open investment policies and a strong free-market economy while actively managing and supporting its economic growth.
+Singapore has a competitive tax regime that is attractive to businesses and individuals because there are many favorable policies about living and doing business in Singapore.
 The country provides numerous tax incentives, has a relatively low corporate tax rate and high personal tax bracket, and doesn’t impose tax on capital gain.

 Applicability of the MLI